MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/flow-approval-cds-provisioning-errors.md

 :::image type="content" source="./media/flow-approval-cds-provisioning-errors/properties-settings.png" alt-text="Set the Enabled for users to sign-in option to Yes.":::

+## Error "Database is disabled"

-## The Common Data Service database for this environment is disabled
+> The Common Data Service database for this environment is disabled

 The Common Data Service instance has been disabled in this environment.
 It isn't expected, and is related to the expiration of all Flow & CDS plans within your AAD tenancy.
 To ensure the database can be enabled, make sure at least one user has active plans.

+## Error "Database isn't ready yet"

-## The Common Data Service Database for this environment isn't ready yet
+> The Common Data Service Database for this environment is not ready yet.

 The database for this instance is still being provisioned, or has failed provisioning.
 Rerunning a Flow that uses approvals will attempt to reprovision the instance.

+## Error "User has no permission to create database"

-## The current user doesn't have permissions to create a Common Data Service database for this environment
+> The current user doesn't have permissions to create a Common Data Service database for this environment.

 For non-Default Flow and PowerApps environments, only environment admins can directly (through the Flow Admin portal) or indirectly (through Flow Approvals) create the Common Data Service database.